RianMcHale/RianMcHale/README.md

 ## Thanks for checking me out! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30">

 My name is Rían McHale, a third year Computer Science (Forensics & Security) from [South East Technological University Waterford](https://www.setu.ie).
 I've been a tech enthusiast since I was young, while growing a passion for cybersecurity.
 Actively looking for an internship starting in January!
-Feel free to connect with me here:
+Feel free to connect with below:

+## ⚡ Contact Me Here!
+- 💡 <a href="https://www.linkedin.com/in/rianmchale" target="_blank">LinkedIn</a>
+- 📧 Email: rianmchwork@gmail.com

 ## ⚡ Technical Skills